orsonteodoro/oiledmachine-overlay/EBUILD_STYLE_GUIDELINE.md

-  2.  filter-lto when the user verified default system LTO compiler, set as DETECT_COMPILER_SWITCH_LTO_CC_NAME and DETECT_COMPILER_SWITCH_LTO_CC_SLOT, is not the same after the compiler switch phase for static-libs contained in any of IUSE or *DEPENDS variables or for ebuilds that link to static-libs during static builds or have static in IUSE.
+  2.  filter-lto when the user verified default system LTO compiler, set as DETECT_COMPILER_SWITCH_LTO_CC_NAME and DETECT_COMPILER_SWITCH_LTO_CC_SLOT, is not the same after the compiler switch phase for static-libs contained in any of IUSE or *DEPENDS variables, or for ebuilds that link to static-libs during static builds or have static in IUSE.
   3.  filter-lto when using a GPU compiler
   4.  filter-lto when not using system compilers